 Any student who has been expelled from School pursuant to GL c.
 71 §37H 1⁄2 shall have the right to appeal to the Executive Director.
 The student shall notify the Executive Director, in writing, of his request for an appeal no later than five calendar days following the effective date of the expulsion.
 The Executive Director shall hold a hearing with the student and the student's parent within three calendar days of the request.
 At the hearing, the student shall have the right to present oral and written testimony on his or her behalf, the right to counsel, and the right to confront and cross examine witnesses presented by the school.
 The Executive Director shall have the authority to overturn or alter the decision of the Principal, including recommending an alternate educational program for the student.
+The Executive Director shall render a decision on the appeal within five calendar days of the hearing.
 The Executive Director's decision shall be the final decision of the school with regard to the expulsion.